Skip to main content

 Online Discovery Sessions

-Join members of the MA Psychology in the Arts programme team for a series of free online Discovery Sessions exploring various questions around a central theme.
-Taking place online, these sessions aim to give your further insight about the MA programme and what it entails.
+Join members of the MA Psychology in the Arts (Music) programme team for a series of free online Discovery Sessions exploring various questions around a central theme.
+Taking place online, these sessions aim to give you further insight into the MA programme and what it entails.

 By taking part in these sessions, you’ll experience how this programme challenges you to reflect on your ideas, beliefs and professional development priorities.
 After registering, you will receive a confirmation email letting you know how to join the meeting.